Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 The goal of this project is to provide a reference example with sample code for developers interested in publishing transactable, Software as a-Service (SaaS) offers in Microsoft's commercial marketplace.

 The sample code uses a .NET-based SDK published as a part of this project.
-The SDK provides a framework for excercising the commercial marketplace billing system, including the [SaaS Fulfillment API (v2)](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) and [Marketplace Metering Service API.](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis) Leveraging the SDK, the sample code demonstrates how a typical SaaS platform interacts with these APIs in order to provision customers, enable logging, and manage commercial marketplace subscriptions.
+The SDK provides a framework for excercising the commercial marketplace billing system, including the [SaaS Fulfillment API (v2)](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) and [Marketplace Metering Service API.](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis) Leveraging the SDK, the sample code demonstrates how a typical SaaS platform interacts with the marketplace APIs in order to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.

 ## Intended Use